 This separation of responsibility and authority is a political choice.
 The Longlife Housing Act of Japan makes that very clear.
 This act stipulates that the government only contributes to the construction costs if the base building provably has a life span of at least two hundred years and the fit-out can easily be replaced without damage to the building or burden on the neighbors.
 The Japanese government prompts a new way of working with legislation, which is indeed its role.

 New rules work!

 Japan takes hold of the situation well.
-Thanks to a political decision a new way of working was created, resulting until 2015 in 500.000 realized homes so far.
+Thanks to a political decision the new way of working was created, resulting until 2015 in 500.000 realized homes so far.
 This new way of working leads to the technique and a definition of a new reality.
 In this way we grow and learn.
 Also in the Netherlands we can only change the existing reality through new rules.
 For real change it is simply not enough to merely describe reality and the possible alternatives.
 In the Netherlands we already have lingered for far too long in this phase.
 That is not in your interest as a user and resident.
-Briqs therefore makes a case for new rules.
-In June 2015 I will travel to Japan to view and discuss the latest results on site.
-In this way a unique home for everyone becomes a reality.
-What do you say?
+BRIQS Foundation therefore makes a case for new rules.
+In June 2015 I traveled to Japan to view and discuss the latest results on site.
+Since then a unique home for everyone can become a reality.
+What do you do?

 Take the next step and share your experiences